Bridgwater Bay: Geography

 Hinkley Point is a headland extending into Bridgwater Bay 5 mi west of Burnham-on-Sea, close to the mouth of the River Parrett.
 The landscape of Hinkley Point is dominated by two nuclear power stations: Hinkley Point A - Magnox (now closed) and Hinkley Point B - AGR.
-A third, twin-unit European Pressurized Reactor (EPR) reactor is planned, and will become Hinkley Point C.
+A third, twin-unit European Pressurized Reactor (EPR) reactor is under construction, and will become Hinkley Point C.

 Man-made sea defenses include a sea wall at Burnham-on-Sea and a 3 km section south from Brean Down.
 There are also sand dune belts which are managed for their protective function and as a wildlife habitat.
 There are some concerns that the proposed Severn Barrage could leave some sites high and dry, and others permanently under water.
 The Steart Peninsula has flooded many times during the last millennium.
 The most severe recent floods occurred in 1981.
 By 1997, a combination of coastal erosion, sea level rise and wave action had made some of the defences distinctly fragile and at risk from failure.
 As a result, in 2002 The Environment Agency produced the Stolford to Combwich Coastal Defence Strategy Study to examine options for the future.

 The foreshore at Watchet, which lies at the mouth of the Washford River, and on the edge of Exmoor National Park, is rocky, but has a small harbour.
 The cliffs between Watchet and Blue Anchor show a distinct pale, greenish blue colour, resulting from the coloured alabaster found there.
 The name "Watchet" or "Watchet Blue" was used in the 16th century to denote this colour.

 East Quantoxhead used to have a small harbour which brought in limestone for local limekilns and exported alabaster.
 It is thought that it was also used for smuggling.

 At Kilve are the remains of a red brick retort, built in 1924, when it was discovered that the shale found in the cliffs was rich in oil.
 The beach is part of the Blue Anchor to Lilstock Coast SSSI (Site of Special Scientific Interest).
 Along this coast the cliffs are layered with compressed strata of oil-bearing shale and blue, yellow and brown lias embedded with fossils.
 In 1924 Forbes-Leslie founded the Shaline Company to exploit them.
 This retort house is thought to be the first structure erected here for the conversion of shale to oil but the company was unable to raise sufficient capital and this is now all that remains of the anticipated Somerset oil boom.